norgrai/wayuunaiki/README.md

 ## Paper

 ### arXiv
-A short version of the thesis will be made available on [arXiv]().
+A short version of the thesis has been published [Enriching WayúnaikiSpanish Neural Machine Translation with Linguistic Information](https://aclanthology.org/2023.americasnlp-1.9) (Graichen et al., AmericasNLP 2023).
 Please note that the naming deviates!

 ### Slides presentation